 The Company is authorized to enter into loans, investments or other credit support arrangements for Aqua Securities L.P. ("Aqua"), an alternative electronic trading platform that offers new pools of block liquidity to the global equities markets, such arrangements are proportionally and on the same terms as similar arrangements between Aqua and Cantor.
 On October 27, 2015, the Company's Board of Directors and Audit Committee increased the authorized amount by an additional \$4.0 million, to \$15.6 million.
 The Company has been further authorized to provide counterparty or similar guarantees on behalf of Aqua from time to time, provided that liability for any such guarantees, as well as similar guarantees provided by Cantor, would be shared proportionally with Cantor.
-Aqua is 51% owned by Cantor and 49% owned by the Company made \$1.3 million and \$0.9 million, respectively, in cash contributions to Aqua.
+Aqua is 51% owned by Cantor and 49% owned by the Company.
+Aqua is accounted for under the equity method of accounting.
+During the years ended December 31, 2015 and 2014, the Company made \$1.3 million and \$0.9 million, respectively, in cash contributions to Aqua.
 These contributions are recorded as part of "Investments" in the Company's consolidated statements of financial condition.